stevencombs/retrocombs.github.io/plus4/plus4.md

 2. [Commodore Plus/4 - Chapter 1, Unpacking and Setting Up](/plus4-2)

-I open the Commodore Plus/4 manual for the first time to look at Chapter 1: Unpacking and Setting Up.
-Since the previous episode was an Open the Box, unpacking is already complete so this episode focuses on setting up the computer.
+    I open the Commodore Plus/4 manual for the first time and look at Chapter 1: Unpacking and Setting Up.
+Since the previous episode was an open the box, unpacking is already complete and this episode focuses on setting up the computer.
 Along the way I share a very cool tip.

     * [kenable 5 Pin Male Din Plug to 4 x RCA Phono Male Plugs Audio Cable 2m (~6 feet)](https://amzn.to/3cvSq9t)
     * [Portable USB 2.0 AV/RCA Composite and S-Video Audio Video Capture Card Adapter VHS DVD](https://amzn.to/2Y0yKW3)